 OSESP – São Paulo State Symphony Orchestra

-OSESP is the great symbol of classical music in São Paulo, and with good reason: it is considered one of the best orchestras in Latin America.
+OSESP is the great symbol of classical music in São Paulo, and rightly so: it is considered one of the best orchestras in Latin America.
 Its headquarters are in the imposing Sala São Paulo and it has a rich program, with renowned soloists and repertoires ranging from baroque to contemporary.

 ORTHESP – Theatro São Pedro Orchestra

-Resident at the São Pedro Theater in Barra Funda, ORTHESP was created in 2010 and stands out for its focus on operas, chamber music and symphonic repertoire.
-In addition to its performances, it runs a strong training program, offering young musicians real opportunities to perform in major productions and develop technical excellence on stage.
+Resident at Theatro São Pedro, in Barra Funda, ORTHESP was created in 2010 and stands out for its focus on operas, chamber music, and symphonic repertoire.
+In addition to its performances, it maintains a strong training program, offering young musicians real opportunities to perform in major productions and develop technical excellence on stage.

 Tom Jobim Youth Orchestra

 The Tom Jobim Youth Orchestra is one of the artistic arms of EMESP Tom Jobim, the São Paulo State Music School.
-Made up of young talents in training, the orchestra presents varied repertoires, with an emphasis on Brazilian and Latin American arrangements, in vibrant, free concerts.
+Formed by young talents in training, the orchestra presents varied repertoires, with an emphasis on Brazilian and Latin American arrangements, in vibrant and free concerts.
 More information here.

 OSUSP – USP Symphony Orchestra

-Linked to the University of São Paulo, OSUSP ‘s mission is to democratize access to concert music.
-Its performances include classical and contemporary works, many of which are free and performed in accessible spaces, both on and off the USP campus.
+Linked to the University of São Paulo, OSUSP’s mission is to democratize access to concert music.
+Its performances include classical and contemporary works, many of which are free and held in accessible venues, both on and off the USP campus.

 OCAM – ECA Chamber Orchestra

-The Orchestra is one of the most expressive artistic groups at the University of São Paulo.
-Formed by students from the Music Department of the School of Communications and Arts – ECA, the orchestra is dedicated to a repertoire that ranges from baroque to contemporary, exploring chamber works with technical refinement and artistic sensitivity.
+The Orchestra is one of the most expressive artistic centers at the University of São Paulo.
+Formed by students from the Music Department of the School of Communications and Arts (ECA), the orchestra is dedicated to a repertoire ranging from baroque to contemporary, exploring chamber works with technical refinement and artistic sensitivity.

-OCAM gives free performances at cultural venues in the city and at the university itself, democratizing access to classical music and promoting practical training for students.
+OCAM offers free performances in cultural venues throughout the city and at the university itself, democratizing access to classical music and promoting the practical training of students.

 Places to listen to classical music

 The imposing Sala São Paulo is a benchmark in acoustics and architecture.
-But it is not alone: the Theatro Municipal and the Ibirapuera Auditorium also host renowned soloists, choirs and ensembles that enchant audiences with powerful interpretations – and often with free admission.
+But it is not alone: the Municipal Theater and the Ibirapuera Auditorium also welcome renowned soloists, choirs, and ensembles that enchant audiences with powerful performances — and often with free admission.

 Sala São Paulo

-At the top of the list is Sala São Paulo, in the Júlio Prestes Complex: a former railway station transformed into a concert hall in 1999.
+At the top of the list is Sala São Paulo, in the Júlio Prestes Complex: a former railway station converted into a concert hall in 1999.

-Considered one of the best concert halls in the world, Sala São Paulo has free concerts on Sundays.
+Considered one of the best concert halls in the world, Sala São Paulo offers free concerts on Sundays.

-📍Praça Júlio Prestes, 16 – Campos Elíseos – Centro
+📍Praça Júlio Prestes, 16 – Campos Elíseos – Downtown

 Theatro Municipal de São Paulo

-Another artistic temple is the Theatro Municipal de São Paulo, a landmark of Renaissance, Baroque and Art Nouveau architecture, which has been hosting opera, ballet and classical music since 1911.
+Another artistic temple is the Municipal Theater of São Paulo, a landmark of Renaissance, Baroque, and Art Nouveau architecture, which has hosted opera, ballet, and classical music since 1911.

 📍Praça Ramos de Azevedo, s/n – República, São Paulo

-Praça das Artes, inaugurated in 2012, expands this panorama with halls such as that of the Conservatório Dramático e Musical, where string quartets and chamber music are a hit
+Praça das Artes, inaugurated in 2012, expands this panorama with rooms such as the Conservatório Dramático e Musical, where string quartets and chamber music are a hit.

 📍 Av.
 São João, 281 – Historic Center of São Paulo, São Paulo

-Ibirapuera Auditorium: classical music in the open air (and for free)
+Ibirapuera Auditorium: classical music outdoors (and free of charge)

-Designed by Oscar Niemeyer, the Ibirapuera Auditorium is modern and comfortable and seats 800 people.
+Designed by Oscar Niemeyer, the Ibirapuera Auditorium is modern and comfortable and has a capacity for 800 people.

 📍Av.
 Pedro Álvares Cabral, 0 – Ibirapuera, São Paulo